NaturalGIS/naturalgis_ntv2_transformations/README.md

-A plugin for the QGIS Processing toolbox to allow users do Datum tranformations with NTv2 grids
+A plugin for the QGIS Processing toolbox to allow users do Datum transformations with NTv2 grids
 --------------------------------------

 ![](/icons/naturalgis.png)